Regulatory Review: Practicing Within the Law

 Arturo, a former Board of Accountancy investigator, is a nationally-recognized public speaker, researcher, and seminar leader with 35 years of experience in taxation, ethics, standards of practice, and internal quality control.
 Art owns and operates his own public accountancy firm offering services to both the public and private sectors.
 He represents CPAs before the California Board of Accountancy’s disciplinary committee, provides litigation support, performs peer reviews, and offers advisory services concerning all aspects of ethical practice.

 Spidell Publishing, Inc. is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State Boards of Accountancy have the final authority on the acceptance of individual course for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.
 This self-study is designed to meet the requirements for 2 hours of continuing education for the California Board of Accountancy.
 Basic Level.
-Field of Study: Regulatory Review.
+Field of Study: Regulatory Ethics.
 Delivery Method: Self-Study.
 For more information regarding administrative policies, such as complaints or refunds, contact Spidell Publishing at (714) 776-7850.
 There are no prerequisites or advanced preparation required./small>